How to buy Champion Iron (CIA) shares

-Champion Iron Limited engages in the acquisition, exploration, development, and production of iron ore deposits in North-Eastern Quebec.
-Its flagship project include the Bloom Lake mine, which consists of BM877 mining lease covering an area of 6,857.63 ha and 53 mining claims comprising an area of approximately 2,458.29 ha located in Quebec, Canada; and the Consolidated Fire Lake North project that includes the Fire Lake North, Don Lake, Bellechasse, and Oil Can deposits situated in northeastern Quebec.
-The company was formerly known as Champion Iron Mines Limited and changed its name to Champion Iron Limited in March 2014.
+Champion Iron Limited engages in the acquisition, exploration, development, and production of iron ore deposits in Canada.
+Its flagship projects include the Bloom Lake Mine located in south end of the Labrador; and the Consolidated Fire Lake North project that includes the Fire Lake North, Don Lake, Bellechasse, and Oil Can deposits situated in northeastern Quebec.
+The company also holds interest in Kami iron ore project located in the Labrador.
+It sells its iron ore concentrate in China, Japan, the Middle East, Europe, South Korea, India, Canada, and internationally.
 Champion Iron Limited is headquartered in Rozelle, Australia.

 Frequently asked questions